Nordengates/Portfolio/Java_ GestionAgenciaExcursiones/README.md

 ## General Objective📝
-Develop and implement a management application using advanced Java programming techniques (advanced class libraries, creation of graphical user interfaces, and data persistence in SGBDOR).
+The main objective of this project was to develop and implement a management application using advanced Java programming techniques.
+These techniques included utilizing advanced class libraries, creating graphical user interfaces, and ensuring data persistence in an Object-Relational Database Management System (SGBDOR).

 ## Description 🚩
-"Senderos y Montañas" presents a real situation in the professional field for a hiking center.
-The purpose of this project is to develop a scalable backend application for any association.
-Through its development, you will delve into building applications using advanced programming techniques.
-Additionally, you will learn various techniques for storing application data, both in dynamic structures and databases.
+"Senderos y Montañas" is a project that simulates a real-world scenario for a hiking center.
+The aim was to create a scalable backend application suitable for any association.
+This project provided a deep dive into building applications with advanced programming techniques and exploring various methods for storing application data in both dynamic structures and databases.
+Through its development, I gained practical experience in creating robust and scalable software solutions tailored to specific professional needs.

 ## Key Technologies & Patterns 💻
 - **Database:** MySQL